gayverjr/opencap/docs/interfaces/OpenMolcas.rst

     pc = pycap.Projected_CAP(my_system,cap_dict,10,"openmolcas")

 Before we can compute the CAP matrix in the state basis, we must load in the density matrices.
 There are two ways of doing this.
-The first is to use the "read_data" function of the Projected_CAP object.
+The first is to use the :func:`~pyopencap.Projected_CAP.read_data` function.
 As shown below, we define a dictionary which contains the following keys: "method" (electronic structure method chosen), "rassi_h5"(density matrices), and "molcas_output"(output file containing effective Hamiltonian).
-The effective Hamiltonian can be retrieved using the "get_H" function of the Projected_CAP object.
+The effective Hamiltonian can be retrieved using the "get_H" function of the :class:`~pyopencap.Projected_CAP` object.
 Currently, only the effective Hamiltonians from (X)MS-CASPT2 calculations can be parsed from an OpenMolcas output file.
-We note that when the read_data function is used, our code symmetrizes the the final result when computing the CAP matrix in the state basis.
+We note that when :func:`~pyopencap.Projected_CAP.read_data` is used, our code symmetrizes the CAP matrix in the state basis.

 .. code-block:: python